 Webhelp Portugal – Think Human

 Portugal is a hot destination for expats and adventure seekers.
-With the warm climate, amazing food, history and its growing job market, it’s not hard to see why working in Portugal is becoming such a popular choice amongst expats.
-Moving to a new country is a daunting task, but our relocation guide should give you everything that you need to know.
+With its balmy warm climate, amazing food, fascinating history, and expanding job market, it’s not difficult to see why working there is becoming such a popular choice amongst people looking to take on new career prospects.
+Moving to a new country can be daunting, but our relocation guide will tell you everything you need to know.

 Working in Portugal

 Working in Portugal should help your money go further as the cost of living is generally cheaper than other major European countries.
-The minimum wage is €600 per month.
-While the figure may seem low, it is reflected in the cheaper cost of living in comparison to other EU members.
+Of course, a cheaper cost of living comes with slightly lower salaries, and the minimum wage is €600 per month.
+Moreover, some of the best things about Portugal are free of charge - warm people, easy-going lifestyle, great weather, and wonderful beaches.

-Of course prices vary a lot, depending on the size and popularity of the city.
+Of course, prices vary a lot, depending on size and location.

-It is common practice in Portugal for landlord’s to ask for two months’ rent as deposit when you enter a flat.
-You’ll need to sign a tenancy agreement to rent a place in Portugal, and you’ll also need to have a Portuguese fiscal number.
+It is common practice in Portugal for landlords to ask for two months’ rent as a deposit when you initially move into a flat.
+You’ll need to sign a tenancy agreement to rent a place in Portugal, and you’ll also need a Portuguese fiscal number.

 When living in Portugal it is essential to have a Portuguese bank account.
-This will allow your employers to pay you and allow you to withdraw money without having to pay any fees.
+This will allow your employer to pay you easily and you will be able to withdraw money without any additional fees.